hindu-comm/mail_stream_indology/2016/07/reviews_of_Malhotras/113__Artur_Karp.md

 >> He is simply a piece of contemporary Hindu history, however bizarre and
 >> disreputable one may find him.
 Scholars not inclined to contemporary Hindu
 >> affairs may well find little in Malhotra to interest them.
->> ​
+>>
 >>
 >
-> ​I'd also be interested in thoughtful analyses of Malhotra as part of
+> I'd also be interested in thoughtful analyses of Malhotra as part of
 > contemporary Hindu history, as an object of study rather than a contributor
 > to current academic discourse.
 >
-> ​Best,
+> Best,
-> Dominik​
+> Dominik
 >
 >
 > _______________________________________________